 Address: 754 Fifth Avenue

 Celebrities such as Gwyneth Paltrow, Anne Hathaway and Natalie Portman are often spotted on the red carpet dripping in jewels from Harry Winston.
 It is no surprise therefore that this store is also known as the Jeweller of the Stars!

 Address: 718 Fifth Avenue

 Other Buildings on Fifth Avenue

 The section on the west side of Central Park between 82nd Street and 105th Street is also known as the Museum Mile.
 A number of museums located next to each other can be found here.
-Most noteworthy, the Solomon R. Guggenheim Museum (88th Street) and The Metropolitan Museum of Art (82nd Street).
+Most noteworthy is the Solomon R. Guggenheim Museum (88th Street).
 Every June the Museum Mile Festival takes place to promote the museums and increase visitor numbers.
-During the Museum Mile Festival entrance to the ten museums is free.
+During the Museum Mile Festival entrance to the ten museums, including the Metropolitan Museum of Art, is free.

 In addition, Fifth Avenue has traditionally been used for the festive parades that take place in New York City such as the Macy’s Thanksgiving Parade.

 Was this article helpful?
 Recommend it by giving me a rating: